-Below are some tips dealing with one of our most popular programs Stranger Danger.
+Below are some tips for dealing with Strangers:

 What to Teach Kids About Strangers

 Information about the differences between strangers kids should look out for and strangers kids can trust Kids see strangers every day in stores, in the park, and in their neighborhoods.
-Most of these strangers are nice, normal people, but a few may not be.
-Parents can protect their children from dangerous strangers by teaching them about strangers and suspicious behavior, and by taking a few precautions of their own.
+Most strangers are nice, normal people, but a few may not be.
+Parents can protect their children from dangerous strangers by teaching them about strangers and suspicious behavior and taking a few precautions.

 Who is a Stranger?

 A stranger is anyone that your family doesn’t know well.
 It’s common for children to think that “bad strangers” look scary, like the villains in cartoons.
 This is not only not true, but it’s dangerous for children to think this way.
 Pretty strangers can be just as dangerous as the not-so-pretty ones.
 When you talk to your children about strangers, explain that no one can tell if strangers are nice or not just by looking at them and that they should be careful around all strangers.
 But don’t make it seem like all strangers are bad.
 If children need help–whether they’re lost, being threatened by a bully, or being followed by a stranger–the safest thing for them to do in many cases is to ask a stranger for help.
 You can make this easier by showing them which strangers they can trust.